AndyYuen/podman-ai-lab-to-rhoai/README.md

 </ol>

 ## Option 2: Using the uploadModel.sh Shell script
-Use the Minio Web Console to create a bucket named 'models' and use your favourite editor to change the s3.env (in the scripts folder) file's AWS_S3_ENDPOINT with the Miio API URL shown in the output of infraSetup.sh. <br />
+Use the Minio Web Console to create a bucket named 'models' and use your favourite editor to change the s3.env (in the scripts folder) file's AWS_S3_ENDPOINT with the Minio API URL shown in the output of infraSetup.sh. <br />

 API endpoint shown in console output:
 <br ><br />